jordan4ibanez/fast_pack/README.md

     }

     // You can save the texture packer as a raw image
-    // The image below is what this saves to packer.saveToFile("imagePack.png");
+    // The image below is what this saves to.
+It uses the /assets/ textures. packer.saveToFile("imagePack.png");

     // Or you use it to work with OpenGL like so